I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

-By making the above criticisms of conventional revision approaches, I’m not implying that a long-term relationship of trust with a reviser on either billing basis can’t work out well with ongoing work.
-But how often do you really need a Korean translation reviser?
+By the way, by making the above criticisms of conventional revision approaches, I’m not implying that a long-term relationship of trust with a reviser on either billing basis can’t work out well with ongoing work.
+It can.
+But that’s not the happy situation you’re facing now, is it?

-My methodology incentivizes the reviser to dig into the document and make improvements.
-And with the transparent billing and tracked-changes file delivery (described below), those improvements are something you can judge objectively to know whether you’ve received value for money.
+My methodology motivates the reviser to dig into the document and make improvements.
+And with the transparent billing and tracked-changes file delivery (described below), those improvements are something you can judge objectively to know whether you received value for money.

 Conditional fixed-quote option

 With my standard two-part billing, you determine in advance what the final quality needs to be.
 This puts you in control of the end result and is a considerable improvement over conventional revision, which leaves the final output to the reviser’s discretion.